-- 1. Tap Service Setup > Enhancements. - 2.
-In the Enable column, tap the Enhancement slider.
+- 1. Tap Service Setup > Enhancements.

+- 2. Import the license.

+- 3. Tap the Enhancement slider.
 The color of the slider changes to green to indicate it is active.

 Enabling RealD 3D EQ

 If you are using RealD technology to display 3D content, you must enable the RealD 3D EQ configuration file.